n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmollama.md

 ---
-title: Ollama
+title: Ollama Model
-description: Documentation for the Ollama node in n8n, a workflow automation platform.
+description: Documentation for the Ollama Model node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 ---

-# Ollama
+# Ollama Model

-The Ollama node allows you use local Llama 2 models.
+The Ollama Model node allows you use local Llama 2 models.

-On this page, you'll find the node parameters for the Ollama node, and links to more resources.
+On this page, you'll find the node parameters for the Ollama Model node, and links to more resources.

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/builtin/credentials/ollama/).